 1x IDE connector

 1x Compact Flash

 The system is powered by a PPC CPU the PWRficient Dual Core 64Bit PA6T-1682M processor the last developed cpu by P.A.
 Semi, clocked at 1.8Ghz and is ultra power efficient, it will be the only desktop computer shipped with the CPU.
 Another unique feature on the X1000 board is a chip named Xena, which is a co-processor 500MHz, dual-core XS1-L2 XMOS chip that is a event-driven processor, which means it can respond immediately to events such as external signals, rather than having to wait on an interrupt.
 This makes it appropriate to true real-time functions.
 Although it is still not clear as to how the chip will be used or accessed in AmigaOS it is an interesting addition to the motherboard.
-The chip can be expanded with Xorro slot allowing direct access to Xena and possibly allow additional Xmos core to be attached to the system.
+The chip can be expanded with a Xorro slot allowing direct access to Xena and possibly allowing additional Xmos core to be attached to the system.